-Note: With extended use, the flasher may run down your battery.
+Note: With extended use, the flasher may run down your low voltage (underhood) battery.

-FUEL PUMP SHUT-OFF SWITCH
+FUEL PUMP/HIGH VOLTAGE SHUT-OFF SWITCHES

-This device stops the electric fuel pump from sending fuel to the engine when your vehicle has had a substantial jolt.
+The fuel pump shut-off switch stops the electric fuel pump from sending fuel to the engine and the high voltage shut-off switch shuts off power from the high voltage battery when your vehicle receives a substantial physical jolt.

-After an accident, if the engine cranks but does not start, this switch may have been activated.
+After an accident, if the engine does not start, one or both of the switches may have been activated.

-This switch is located in the front passenger's footwell, behind a flip-up cover, by the kick panel access cover.
+The fuel pump shut-off switch is located in the front passenger's footwell, behind a flip-up cover.